 For every budding Rhodes Scholar who joins up, you also get a guy whose greatest achievement was camping out for three days in front of Best Buy during a Black Friday sale and getting a really good deal on an Xbox.
 It truly takes a village.

 As soldiers, we often complain that we get treated like children.
 For an organization that trusts us with the latest and greatest in lethal technology, we’re supervised as if we showed up in the short school bus, licking the windows as we arrived.

 But there’s a reason for this.

 Unfortunately, in the military, you must abide by what I refer to as the “LCD” factor.
-LCD standing for, Lowest Common Denominator.
-For liability reasons, all planning, training and operations have to be based on the guy in the unit with the lowest GT score.
+LCD stands for, Lowest Common Denominator.
+For liability reasons, all planning, training, and operations have to be based on the guy in the unit with the lowest GT score.
 The bottom feeder, the mouth breather, the knuckle dragger.
 He’s the reason it takes three weeks to teach someone how to jump out of a plane and PT training requires an operations order along with a risk assessment.

 He’s the reason why we can’t have nice things.

 My unit was returning from a JRTC deployment.
 We flew civilian air back to Bragg.
 As an aside, you ever notice that when you fly commercial aircraft on military deployments it’s always some no-name carrier like Trans World Free Air?
 Lowest bidder, I suppose.

 Anyway, when we formed up prior to being released to go home we were told that no one was going anywhere.
 The fine folks at TransAmerica Global Airways told the S3 Air Officer that 53 inflatable life jackets had been stolen from their aircraft.
 Sticky-fingered Joes had “acquired” them for some unknown reason.